cs396-web-dev/spring2021/pages/_lectures/lecture09.md

      title: fetch DELETE examples
 ---

 In Lesson 9, we'll be applying what you've been learning about templates and event handlers to data that is queried dynamically from a server.
 We will do this using AJAX, and specifically using the **fetch API**.
-Please do assigned readings, to see examples of how you might use fetch to issue GET, POST, PATCH, PUT, and DELETE requests to a server.
+Please do assigned readings to see examples of how you might use fetch to issue GET, POST, PATCH, PUT, and DELETE requests to a server.

 In the examples discussed in the readings, both the "then()" and "await/async" techniques are shown.
 Recall that there is no meaningful difference (under the hood) between the two approaches.
 I think this <a href="https://stackoverflow.com/questions/54495711/async-await-vs-then-which-is-the-best-for-performance" target="_blank">StackOverflow post</a> is a nice summary of the distinctions between the two.